tttmmmyyyy/fixlang/Std.md

 ### `pop_back : Array a -> Array a`

-Pop an element at the back of an array.
+Pops an element at the back of an array.
 If the array is empty, this function does nothing.

 ### `push_back : a -> Array a -> Array a`

-Push an element to the back of an array.
+Pushes an element to the back of an array.

 ### `reserve : I64 -> Array a -> Array a`

 Reserves the memory region for an array.

 TODO: change to more optimized implementation.

 ### `set : Std::I64 -> a -> Std::Array a -> Std::Array a`